-- New permanent supportive housing projects that serve chronically homeless individuals and families, including unaccompanied youth. - New rapid rehousing projects for homeless individuals and families, including unaccompanied youth, coming directly from the streets or emergency shelter or fleeing domestic violence. - New joint transitional housing-rapid rehousing projects - New projects for dedicated HMIS. - New Supportive Services Only (SSO) projects for centralized or coordinated entry systems.
+- New permanent supportive housing projects that serve chronically homeless individuals and families, including unaccompanied youth. - New rapid rehousing projects for homeless individuals and families, including unaccompanied youth, coming directly from the streets or emergency shelter or fleeing domestic violence. - New joint transitional housing-rapid rehousing projects - New projects for dedicated HMIS.

+New Supportive Services Only (SSO) projects for centralized or coordinated entry systems.

 HUD expects that CoCs will use performance data to decide how to best use the resources available to end homelessness within the community.
 CoCs should reallocate funds to new projects whenever reallocation would reduce homelessness.
-Communities should use CoC approved scoring criteria and selection priorities to determine the extent to which each project is still necessary and address the policy priorities listed in the NOFOA.
-The FY2018 NOFRecent NOFOs have OA stated that HUD would prioritize funding for CoCs that have demonstrated the ability to reallocate resources to higher-performing projects.
-HUD generally assigned assigns four points in the Collaborative Applicant Application to for reallocation.
+Communities should use CoC approved scoring criteria and selection priorities to determine the extent to which each project is still necessary and address the policy priorities listed in the NOFO.
+Recent NOFOs have stated that HUD would prioritize funding for CoCs that have demonstrated the ability to reallocate resources to higher-performing projects.
+HUD generally assigns points in the Collaborative Application for reallocation.